When my daughters were toddlers, my mother would remind me

 Age Group: New Adult (18-24)

-Synopsis: Open with a compelling lede.
+Open with a compelling lede.
 Show through your words how well you know your genre.
-Discuss how the reader benefits from the reading the story.
+Discuss how the reader benefits from reading the story.

 Learn the 7 warning signs you’re about enter a bear’s lair.
 How to survive a bear encounter while sleeping.”

 Who are the main characters?
 What is their motivation?
 Where is the story set?
 When is the time of the story?
-How is the story structured include story style; voice and tone; what if any are the major themes and what does the writer hope to communicate to the audience.
+How is the story structured, including story style, voice, and tone; what are the major themes, and what does the writer hope to communicate to the audience?

-The Why is left out so they’ll want to read it.
+I felt out answering the why so they’d want to read it.

-If a popular social influencer has reviewed your book or wrote the foreword let the world know!
+Let the world know if a famous social influencer has reviewed your book or written the foreword!

-Bio – Include a short bio towards the end of your pitch that illustrates credibility and most important your social landscape (blogs, social and professional networking accounts especially if you have large following.
+Bio – Include a short bio towards the end of your pitch that illustrates credibility and, most importantly, your social landscape (blogs, social and professional networking accounts, especially if you have a large following.
 Tell the prospective reviewer why you’re uniquely qualified to write this story.
 What’s your familiarity with the subject matter?
 Are you a bear expert?
 Veterinarian?
 Include your vocation and find an angle to make it relevant to your writing.
-Include your publishing history; major brand trade publishing; self-publishing.
-If you’ve sold a large number units (verifiable) let the reviewer know.
+Include your publishing history, major brand trade publishing, and self-publishing.
+If you’ve sold many units (verifiable), let the reviewer know.
 Include your book and writing awards.

-Now everyone will want to coddle your baby.
+Now, everyone will want to cuddle your “baby.”

-2 thoughts on “Help Desk: Getting Your Book Reviewed / Securing Manuscript Beta Readers
+2 responses to “Help Desk: Getting Your Book Reviewed / Securing Manuscript Beta Readers”